 Wealth and noble titles aren't the only things that can lead to delusions of superiority.
 After years of adventuring, a party could have become powerful enough to take over a town – and all of the people in it.
 Perhaps they raise their children to follow in their footsteps.
 Or a group of evil wizards might believe that those of good alignment are naturally weak, pathetic fools.
 When children are registered with the wizards at the age of 10, they are tested for alignment and good kids are immediately enslaved.
 The prisoners are tested for alignment once a year until they reach the age of twenty; if they are evil for three years in a row, they are freed.

 But the mechanics of D&D complicate this issue because not all characters are created equal – mechanical superiority can be measured through things like statistics and level.
-It's a cold, hard fact that some races in D&D are born with more abilities and bonuses than others.
-While it might take these races longer to develop (due to level adjustments), they generally start out on stronger footing.
+It's a cold, hard fact that some species in D&D are born with more abilities and bonuses than others.
+While it might take these races longer to develop), they start out on stronger footing.
 They could see their natural gifts as proof that they are meant to dominate weaker races, and when we consider the system, it's can see why.
 And sometimes, statistical superiority will win out.

-Sloth: Some slave owners would much rather leave the heavy lifting and dirty chores to someone that they do not have to treat fairly.
-Sure, they could pay some free person to do it, but why?
-Slaves often maintain fine houses and keep things running smoothly so that their masters can enjoy lives of leisure, and that leisure is important enough that the owners see it as their right – not a privilege that should be paid for.
+Some slave owners would much rather leave the heavy lifting and dirty chores to someone they don't have to treat fairly.
+Sure, they could pay a free person to do it, but why?
+Slaves often maintain fine houses and keep things running smoothly so their masters can enjoy lives of leisure, and that leisure is important enough that the owners see it as their right, not a privilege that should be paid for.